 Oz's fascination with biology has taken him across many different disciplines during his research career.

-Oz is doing his PhD at the UCL Centre for Advanced Biomedical Imaging.
-He is studying the newly discovered glymphatic pathway in the brain, which is one of many clearance systems that helps the brain get rid of waste products.
-He recently completed a research placement at Oregon Health and Science University, working with the scientists who first discovered this brain pathway.
+Oz recently completed his PhD at the UCL Centre for Advanced Biomedical Imaging.
+He studied the newly discovered glymphatic pathway in the brain, which is one of many clearance systems that helps the brain get rid of waste products.
+He also did a research placement at Oregon Health and Science University during his PhD, working with the scientists who first discovered this brain pathway.

-Oz is specifically studying this system's role in Alzheimer's disease, which has two hallmark waste proteins - amyloid beta and tau.
-Using magnetic resonance imaging and histological methods, Oz aims to identify the link between the accumulation of these proteins and their clearance from the brain to understand if glymphatic impairment has a role in Alzheimer's disease.
+Oz specifically studied this system's role in Alzheimer's disease, which has two hallmark waste proteins - amyloid beta and tau.
+Using magnetic resonance imaging and histological methods, Oz aimed to identify the link between the accumulation of these proteins and their clearance from the brain to understand if glymphatic impairment has a role in Alzheimer's disease.
 Oz has also worked on developing imaging biomarkers for Alzheimer's disease in collaboration with Eli Lilly & Company.

 Prior to this, Oz worked at the Wellcome Trust Sanger Institute in Cambridge within the Mouse Genetics Programme - a large scale phenotyping project that aimed to characterise and phenotype the entire mouse genome in order to understand the genetic basis of human development and disease.
 Oz's role in this project was to develop and refine X-ray imaging and body composition analysis techniques for metabolic phenotyping.